hamidzar/Data-Analytics/Citi Bike Analytics/README.md

 The CSV files that were used are JC-201912-citibike-tripdata.csv.zip and JC-202012-citibike-tripdata.csv.zip.
-These files are downloaded from www.citibikenyc.com Due to size of the CSV files, the CSV files are not uploaded.
+These files are downloaded from www.citibikenyc.com

 # NY Citi Bike - Tableau